Nandan1436/Weather-App/README.md

 # Weather-App
-A simple weather app project to improve my skills in Js
+This is a simple web-based weather app from which you can get the basic information about the weather in your city.